lzapffe/ds_labs/lab-10.md

     ##        (Intercept)             bty_avg          gendermale  bty_avg:gendermale
     ##            3.95006             0.03064            -0.18351             0.07962

-The slope is in this case the professor ranking if they have a beauty score of 0 and are female.
+The intercept is in this case the professor ranking if they have a beauty score of 0 and are female, which is 3.95.
 The interaction is how much more of a boost in ranking the professor gets for each additional beauty score because they are male (so in addition to the 0.031 boost per beauty score).
+The slope for beauty scores is 0.03, indicating that for each beauty point, the professor rankings increase by 0.03 (independently from gender).
+The slope for gender is -0.18, indicating that the professor ranking decreases with 0.18 points if the professor is male compared to female (independent of beauty ranking).

 ## Exercise 4